d-maniatakos/TaskCombo/README.md

-# TaskGroup
+# TaskCombo
 An Application for starting Multiple Tasks at Once

 ## The Idea

-While doing different kinds of work on the computer,it's sometimes necessary to open more than one tasks or applications.For example,to do video editing,someone may need to start a video-editing software, an audio-editing software and a file explorer.With TaskGroup it's possible to create many Sessions ( for example a Session for Video Editing,a Session for Office Work ,a session for Music Producing etc.
+While doing different kinds of work on the computer,it's sometimes necessary to open more than one tasks or applications.For example,to do video editing,someone may need to start a video-editing software, an audio-editing software and a file explorer.With TaskCombo it's possible to create many Sessions ( for example a Session for Video Editing,a Session for Office Work ,a session for Music Producing etc.
 )with many tasks(like software) for each , and then each time , start all of them at once.